montsouz/golang-starter/readme.md

 # Go, MongoDB and Docker

-A simple Golang API skeleton heavly inspired by NodeJs + Express aplications.That way it is easier for Node developers to start creating new performant APIs with Go.
+A simple Golang API skeleton heavly inspired by NodeJs + Express + MongoDB aplications.That way it is easier for Node developers to start creating new performant APIs with Go.

+This is a work in progress.

 ## How to run